 BEFA may outline practical templates for revalidation, micro-credentials and evidence portfolios – helping organisations adopt robust yet manageable approaches to demonstrating competence.

-Sharing best practice in digital tools and technical assurance
+Sharing best practices in digital tools and technical assurance

 By curating case studies, BEFA will highlight effective use of digital tools, documentation and supervision models that build technical capability and manage liability.